swpenm/bot-education-ocrbot/LabStart.md

 ## Instructions

-3. Open the "local dev" folder in VSCode (Open Folder...)
+3. Open the "local dev" folder in VSCode (Open Folder...).
-4. Ensure that the COMPUTER_VISION_SERVICE API_KEY in `configuration.js` has your trial key from Computer Vision obtained above.
-3. Start the process in the command terminal by
+3. Start the process in the command terminal with (type into the commmand prompt):
   - `$ node --debug-brk server.js` (Mac, Linux)
   - `$ node server.js` (Windows)
-4. Attach the debuger by:
+4. Attach the debuger (Mac tested only right now, if on Windows skip to (4)) by:
-  1. Click on the debug icon in left-hand panel (bug in circle)
+  1. Click on the debug icon in left-hand panel (bug in circle).
   *  At the top left click on the settings "wheel" icon.
 A `launch.json` file is automatically created.
 (Will only need to do this once)
-  *  Modify the `console` variable to hold `externalTerminal`
+  *  Modify the `console` variable to hold `externalTerminal`.
-  *  To the right of the green "run" button click on where it says "Launch" and change this to **"Attach to Process"**
+  *  To the right of the green "run" button click on where it says "Launch" and change this to **"Attach to Process"**.
+  *  Now click on the green "run" button and choose your process which you started earlier (if it does not show up confirm you started it and that you've set up the debugger properly).
 5. Start the emulator (make sure this is in your PATH or go to its folder) with:
   - `$ mono BFEmulator.exe` (Mac/Unix)
   - double click on **BFEmulator.exe** to open the console program (Windows)